Actionable Book Summary: Linchpin: Are You Indispensable? by Seth Godin

-Unfortunately, our entire education system is built around creating good factory workers, people who do what they’re told.
+Unfortunately, our entire education system is built around creating good factory workers, people who do what they’re told to do.
 But since we’ll be soon competing with drones and sophisticated AI, we need to act differently.
 We need an alternative solution.

 In Linchpin, Seth Godin prompts us to act.
 To become artists.
 Craftsman’s who interact with other people, understand other people.
-He wants to help us escape the factory-like life, where you’re often dehumanized and considered a cog, and help us find the true artist in us.
+He wants to help us escape the factory-like life, where you’re often dehumanized and considered a cog, and find the artist inside.
 The person who is capable of making a change in the world.

 If you are deliberately trying to create a future that feels safe, you will willfully ignore the future that is likely.”
 Seth Godin

 The lizard brain is the reason you’re afraid, the reason you don’t do all the art you can, the reason you don’t ship when you can.
 The lizard brain is the source of the resistance.”
 Seth Godin

 Perhaps your challenge isn’t finding a better project or a better boss.
 Perhaps you need to get in touch with what it means to feel passionate.
 People with passion look for ways to make things happen.”
 Seth Godin